uz-gaz/Tertimuss/README.md

 - matplotlib 3.0.2 or higher and all its dependencies
 - jsonschema 3.0.1 or higher and all its dependencies
 - progress 1.5 or higher and all its dependencies
+- ffmpeg 4.1 or higher and all its dependencies from conda-forge

 ## Usage